epsilon537/boxlambda/docs/sw_comp_st_sound.md

 #### Audio Fingerprinting

 The Verilator test bench of the ST-Sound test project records about 5s worth of generated samples and saves them off to `pcm_out.py`, similar to the previous two test builds.
 This brings up an interesting question, however: How do we analyze this data?
-I.e. how do we create an automated test that checks if the given PCM sample sequence actually sounds like the first 5s of the song we want to play back?
+I.e., how do we create an automated test that checks if the given PCM sample sequence sounds like the first 5s of the song we want to play back?
 A bit-for-bit check against a reference waveform would be too brittle.
 A slight delay, change in volume, treble, or bass would be sufficient to break the test.
 We need a test that checks if a given audio fragment *sounds like* another given audio fragment without requiring it to be 100% identical.

 One technique that can be used for this purpose is called **Audio Fingerprinting**.
 The software package that implements it is called [Chromaprint](https://acoustid.org/chromaprint).
 It's a very interesting technique.
 Here is a nice article describing how it works: